ch-stark/gitops-rbac-example/blog/blog.md

 ### Placements

 A Placement looks for ManagedClusterSetBinding in a namespace.

-You can either just use a label and it will deploy on all Clusters which are bound to the namespace and which match the condition.
-Or you can assign a ClusterSet to the Placement to ensure the Apps/Policies are only
+You can either just use a label and it will deploy on all Clusters which are bound to the namespace and which match the condition.Or you can assign a ClusterSet to the Placement to ensure the Apps/Policies are only

 Please note that in  ACM 2.5 every Cluster can only be part of a ClusterSet, this might change in future versions